Employee Exit Checklist

 - BC Ferries travel card

-An employee may have ministry-owned property; these items must be returned.
+An employee may have ministry-owned property; these items must also be returned.

 - Building access card